 Washington DC has a wide variety of movie theaters ranging from large screen stadium-style to intimate independently operated venues.
-Learn all about the theaters.
-Find out what's playing, get showtimes and purchase tickets online for movies in Washington DC.
+Find out what's playing, get showtimes, and purchase tickets online for movies in Washington DC.

 - AMC Loews Georgetown 14 - 3111 K St. NW Washington, DC.
 The 14-screen theater is located across from Georgetown Waterfront Park and convenient to many restaurants and shops.
 Recliner seating and reserved seating is available.

 - AMC Mazza Gallerie 7 - 5300 Wisconsin Ave NW Washington, DC.
 Located at the upscale shopping mall, Mazza Gallerie, in Chevy Chase/Friendship Heights, the 7-screen movie theater offers a variety of the latest films. the MacGuffins Barf & Lounge offers specialty cocktails, beer, and wine.

 - Avalon Theatre - 5612 Connecticut Ave.
 NW Washington, DC.
 The oldest operating movie house in Washington, DC, the Avalon dates back to 1923.
 It now offers diverse programming, including first-run studio films, independent and foreign films, film festivals, special programs for students, families and seniors and more.

 - AMC Loews Uptown - 3426 Connecticut Ave.
 NW Washington, DC.
 The historic theater, located in Cleveland Park, dates back to 1936.

 - Angelika Pop-Up Film Center - Union Market, 550 Penn St. NE Washington DC.
 The Angelika serves as special event venue at the year-round indoor market that features a mix of retail, restaurants, entertainment, and more.
 The multi-screen cinema combines cutting-edge technology with elements of luxury and comfort.